-According to the journal Critical Care Nurse, social isolation can be defined as “the absence of relationships with family or friends on an individual level, and with society on a broader level.”
+According to the Critical Care Nurse journal, social isolation can be defined as “the absence of relationships with family or friends on an individual level, and with society on a broader level.”
 Although social isolation often goes hand in hand with loneliness, it is not quite the same thing in social work terminology.

 The American Association of Retired Persons (AARP) explains the difference: “Social isolation is objective, with measurable factors like the size of one’s social network, the frequency of contact with that network, availability of transportation, and the ability to take advantage of support resources.
 Loneliness is more personal and subjective — that is, how people perceive their experience and whether they feel they lack the connections, companionship, or sense of belonging that we need as humans.”